nuejs/nue/packages/www/docs/nue.md

 The same `.html` file works as a server template and a client component.
 No special markers, no "use client" directives, no hydration.
 Write once, run anywhere.

-## Cleaner, more scaleable code
-Rapidly assemble interface by focusing solely on structure.
-Let that other concerns of your app do their job in equal clarity:

-- **Business model/logic (JS/TS/Rust/Go)** - Your application's core logic
-- **Structure (HTML)** - How the model is laid on the page
-- **Presentation (CSS)** - How it looks

-Each concern scales independently.
-Your design system doesn't bloat your components.
-Your business logic doesn't tangle with your UI.
-Teams can work on different layers without conflicts.

-## Timeless skills and products
-Learn HTML from MDN, not framework documentation.
-Build with `<dialog>`, not `<Dialog>`

-**Skills that last** - HTML, CSS, and JavaScript have been stable for decades.
-Framework APIs change every few years.

-**Products that last** - Your Nue applications will work in browsers 10 years from now.
-They're accessible by default, SEO-friendly by nature, and maintainable by anyone who knows web standards.

-**Documentation that lasts** - Reference MDN for how `<dialog>` works.
-It's authoritative, comprehensive, and permanent.
-No need to match framework versions with documentation versions.

-## Less is More
-The numbers tell the story:

-- Counter: ~2.5KB
-- Single-page apps: ~30kb-70kb
-- Material UI Button: 100KB+

-Your entire application can be smaller than a single React component.
-Less code means fewer bugs, faster development, easier maintenance.

 ## Installation